wesker-albert/cibo/README.md

 ## Current state:

+### 2023-08-19
+* New commands available: `inventory`, `drop`, `get`
+* New players are given a fork, to test the new commands.
+* Dropped items persist in the world until picked up again.
+They can be seen in a room during movement, or using the `look` command.

 ### 2023-07-18
 * New commands available: `up`, `down`, `open`, `close`
 * Introduced interactive doors.
 If you run into a door you can use `open` or `close`